petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/data-set-view-fields.md

 ## Editing Fields in the Data Set View

-Now, you can edit your fields to alter and localize their labels, select a renderer, and define if they are sortable or not.
+Now you can edit your fields to alter and localize their labels, select a renderer, and define if they are sortable.

 To edit a field, click *Actions* (![Actions menu](../../../images/icon-actions.png)) next to the field and select *Edit*.